Heart Disease Home > Nitro-Dur Uses

-Nitro-Dur works by relaxing the veins and arteries in the body.
+How Does Nitro-Dur Work?Nitro-Dur works by relaxing the veins and arteries in the body.
 With the arteries and veins relaxed, the heart does not need to work so hard and does not require as much oxygen.
 Because angina is usually caused when there is not enough oxygen to meet the heart's needs, using Nitro-Dur can help prevent angina attacks.

 Because the body rapidly becomes accustomed to the effects of nitroglycerin when it is used around the clock, it is essential that a 10- to 12-hour break from Nitro-Dur occurs every day (see Nitro-Dur Dosage).
 Without this break, the drug will become ineffective within 24 hours.